arthursvpb/Events-Short-Courses-and-Examples/README.md

-# Events
+# Events-Short-Courses-and-Examples

-Repository dedicated to keep code of my attended events, including notes and studies.
+Repository dedicated to keep code of my attended events, short courses and quick examples.